RegExp Engines

 const html = shiki.codeToHtml('const a = 1', { lang: 'javascript', theme: 'nord' })

-Please check the compatibility table to check the support status of the languages you are using.
+Please check the compatibility table for the support status of languages you are using.

 const jsEngine = createJavaScriptRegexEngine({ forgiving: true })